Monte Soratte

 Monte Soratte (ancient: Soracte) is a mountain ridge in the Metropolitan City of Rome, central Italy.
 It is a narrow, isolated limestone ridge with a length of 5.5 km and six peaks.
 Located some 10 km south east of Civita Castellana and c.
-45 km north of Rome, it is the sole notable ridge in the Tiber Valley.
+45 km north of Rome, it is the sole notable ridge in the Tiber Valley, geologically represents the Meso-cenozoic Tiber ridge.
 The nearest settlement is the village of Sant'Oreste.
 Saint Orestes or Edistus, after whom the settlement is named, is said to have been martyred near Monte Soratte.

 The highest summit is 691 m above sea-level.
 The ridge is part of a 444 ha Natural Reserve housing a variety of vegetation and fauna.
 It is also characterized by the so-called Meri, pits which can be up to 115 m deep.

 History and sights

+Mount Soratte is a sacred mountain of the Falisci (consecrated to their corresponding divinity: the Pater Soranus).
+It's probably the etymology of the name.

-The area was used by the ancient Italic peoples of the area (Sabines, Capenates, Falisci) and the Etruscan civilization for the cult of the God Soranus.
+The area was used by the ancient Italic peoples of the area (Etruscan, Falisci, Capenates, Sabines) and the Etruscan civilization for the cult of the Etruscan god Soranus.
 Mount Soratte was mentioned by Horace ("vides ut alta stet nive candidum Soracte?"
 Carm. i.
 9), and Virgil, who stated that Apollo was its guardian deity.